Applications open for the "Socially Engaged Musicking" Blended Intensive Programme: empowering IN.TUNE students to create music with social impact

 Who can apply?

-Bachelor students in the final year or Master students from all IN.TUNE partner universities
+Bachelor students in their final year, Master or Doctoral students from all IN.TUNE partner universities: instrumentalists (including non-Western instruments and electronics) and singers.

 Program Format & Dates

-• Nov 2-7, 2026: On-site week in Vienna (mdw – University of Music and Performing Arts Vienna)
+• November 2–7, 2026: Intensive on-site week in Vienna (mdw – University of Music and Performing Arts Vienna)

 Financial Support